Our school dress code is based upon:

 • Black flat heel shoes or trainers (no coloured logos)

 Summer Wear: Tops should have short or long sleeves (not straps) to protect shoulders from the sun.
 We recommend that children bring sun hats with neck protection during summer months.
 If sun cream is needed, then parents are requested to provide the roll-on type, rather than bottles or tubes, which children are expected to apply themselves.
 Sandals (neutral colours) may be worn in summer but backless shoes and open toes (e.g. flip flops or mules) are not allowed, as they do not provide sufficient protection.

 Winter Wear: Warm, waterproof coat.
-Flat-heeled, plain back boots are acceptable footwear for winter.
+Flat-heeled, plain black boots are acceptable footwear for winter.

 PE Kit: It is essential that children have a change of clothing for P.E.

 Indoors: - The children need a pair of black shorts, a white T-shirt, plimsolls or trainers.
-Most P.E work in the hall is undertaken in bare feet as recommended by the Local Authority.
+Most P.E work in the hall is undertaken in bare feet as recommended by The Association for Physical Education.